-(i) The Superintendent shall not decide to non-reappoint any teacher without Professional Teacher Status unless he/she has first read all of the evaluations and other material upon which such decision would be based and unless the teacher has been given prior notification of his/her intent and an advance opportunity to discuss the matter with the Superintendent or/his her designee prior to the final decision being made. (j) As an alternative to the procedure set forth in Article 29 for dismissal of teachers with professional teacher status, the Superintendent may, in his/her discretion, follow the procedure set forth in this section when dismissing a teacher with professional teacher status for failure to meet the district's professional performance standards.
+- (h) The Superintendent shall not decide to not reappoint any teacher without Professional Teacher Status unless the Superintendent or his/her designee from the Central Administration, not including the primary evaluator of the teacher, has first read all of the evaluations and other material upon which such decision would be based and unless the teacher has been given prior notification of his/her intent and an advance opportunity to discuss the matter with the Superintendent or his/her designee prior to the final decision being made. - (i) As an alternative to the procedure set forth in Article 29 for dismissal of teachers with Professional Teacher Status, the Superintendent may, in his/her discretion, follow the procedure set forth in the Wellesley Supervision and Evaluation System when dismissing a teacher with Professional Teacher Status for failure to meet the district's professional performance standards.